openjdk/guide/src/guide/hotspot-development.md

 log_<level>(Tag1[,...])(fmtstr, ...)
 ~~~

 Sometimes single line printf-style logging isn't enough.
-For example, it can be useful to group several log lines together or to use HotSpot's output stream API.
+For example, it can be useful to group several log lines together or to use HotSpot's outputstream API.
 UL supports both of these use cases using `LogMessage` and `LogStream`, respectively.

 ~~~c++
 LogMessage(gc, marking) lm;